 Center for Academic Support & Excellence (CASE)

 The Center for Academic Support & Excellence (CASE) is committed to student development and academic achievement, providing a variety of academic resources in a student-centered environment.
 CASE actively promotes campus partnerships and supportive networking.
 All services are free to students.
-Located in mobile units east and west.

 Learning & Writing Center

 The Marian University Learning & Writing Center provides assistance to students outside the classroom.
 Professionals and peers assist students with science, mathematics, reading, writing, and study skills.
 Study groups are available.
-Located in A202.

-Math Academic Services
+Math & Science Academic Services

 Reading Academic Services

 Reading Services assists students with reading and comprehension of college level material and preparation for the Praxis/Core Reading and Writing exams.
 Kurzweil, a comprehensive web based learning program, with text to speech capability and study skills and writing tools is available to all students.
-Located in A212.

 TRIO/Student Support Services